Bobgy/poker-guandan-strategy/README.md

 # poker-guandan-strategy

+## About Guan-Dan

+Guan4 Dan4 is a Chinese card game whose name means throwing eggs.
+It originated in Huaian, Jiangsu Province and is probably the most popular climbing game in Jiangsu, Anhui and other provinces nearby.

+For detailed rules in English, refer to https://www.pagat.com/climbing/guan_dan.html

+## About this repo

-This was started as a cpp program using dfs with _heavy_ optimization (lol) to calculate best (min hands) strategy for a variant of poker called guandan.
+This was started as a cpp program using dfs with _heavy_ pruning optimization (lol) to calculate best (min hands) strategy for the card game, Guan Dan.

-Now I've built a web app with react-native-web as UI for the cpp module.
-It is published in https://bobgy.github.io/poker-guandan-strategy/.
+Now I've recently built a mobile friendly web app with react-native-web using the cpp module to calculate strategy.
+The app is published as a PWA in https://bobgy.github.io/poker-guandan-strategy/.

 ## Todos

-- [x] [strategy output] maximize window
-- [x] PWA
-- [x] Text should not be selectable
-- [ ] [Bug] Main page is scrollable in android chrome
 - [ ] Guidance page for wechat sharing
-- [ ] Redesign UI
 - [ ] [strategy output] reduce solution duplication
+- [ ] show clear hand shape information besides each solution
-- [ ] revert last operation button
+- [ ] route transition animation